hyamazak0318/US_firearm_fatality/README.md

 The deliverable should look like:
 ![HFR_map](HFR_map.png)
-Generally speaking, the lower the population density is, the higher the firearm ownership rate seems to be.
+Generally speaking, household firearm ownership rate seems to be high in states where population density is low.

 The "**03_analyses.py**" file produces a set of figures.
 - **plot_US.png**